Ross Gay

 Gay: How do you mean?

-Gay: And I think it also knows, or comes to know, that what is galvanizing, as well, is what we love, and has a kind of belief in that — and also believes in the thing — the book itself believes that it’s elbowing its neighbor and being like, “Right?
+Gay: And I think it also knows, or comes to know that what is galvanizing, as well, is what we love, and has a kind of belief in that.
+And also believes in the thing — the book itself believes that it’s elbowing its neighbor and being like, “Right?
 Look at all this.
 What do you love?
 What do you love?”

-Tippett: There’s this famous line from Cornel West, that justice is love made public, which I think has wisdom in it, and I also don’t think it’s a big enough statement.
-And I feel like you put — in your writing, in your other writing and your other work, like The Tenderness Project — I feel like what you’re trying to do with that is — let’s give some complexity and some texture to what love made public is, and how it works.
+Tippett: Yeah.
+There’s this line, this famous line from Cornel West, that justice is love made public, which I think has wisdom in it, and I also don’t think it’s a big enough statement.
+And I feel like you put — in your writing, in your other writing and your other work, like The Tenderness Project — I feel like what you’re trying to do with that is — So let’s give some complexity and some texture to what love made public is, and how it works.
 And just that simple word, “justice,” doesn’t do it.

 So The Tenderness Project.
 Talk about that.